Cashmere Store Banner

 The main environmental impacts of synthetic fiber pollution include the release of microplastics into water bodies, leading to contamination of aquatic ecosystems.
 This leads to ingestion by marine life, resulting in injury or death, and contributes to long-standing soil pollution due to their non-biodegradable nature, affecting terrestrial ecosystems and potentially entering the human food chain.

-Naturally sourced Pashmina, wool, and hemp are not only beautiful but also good for the planet.
-Pashmina is lightweight yet warm, cashmere wool that provides great insulation, and hemp grows quickly without needing harmful chemicals.
-By promoting these materials, we help reduce the need for synthetic options and contribute to a healthier Earth in our way.
+Naturally sourced Cashmere, wool, and hemp are not only beautiful but also good for the planet.
+Cashmere is lightweight yet warm, cashmere wool that provides great insulation, and hemp grows quickly without needing harmful chemicals.
+By promoting these materials, we help reduce the need for synthetic options and contribute to a healthier Earth in our own way.

 Caring for Our Future